The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Introduction

-We give a generic quantum pebbling attack on any $(e,d)$-reducible DAG $G=(V=[N],E)$ with maximum indegree $2$.
-The space-time cost of our quantum pebbing attack is at most $\O{Ne + N d2^d}$.
-Thus, the attack will be superior to the na\"ive quantum pebbling strategy as long as $e = o(N)$ and $d2^d =o(N)$.
+\paragraph{Generic Reversible Pebbling Attack on Depth-Reducible Graphs.} We give a generic reversible pebbling attack on any $(e,d)$-reducible DAG $G=(V=[N],E)$ with maximum indegree $2$.
+The space-time cost of our reversible pebbling attack is at most $\O{Ne + N d2^d}$.
+Thus, the attack will be superior to the na\"ive reversible pebbling strategy as long as $e = o(N)$ and $d2^d =o(N)$.
 We begin with a depth-reducing set $S \subseteq V$ of size $|S|\leq e$.
-Our quantum pebbling strategy will never remove pebbles from the set $S$ until after all of the sink nodes in $G$ are pebbled and we are ready to remove pebbles from the remaining nodes.
+Our reversible pebbling strategy will never remove pebbles from the set $S$ until all of the sink nodes in $G$ are pebbled and we are ready to remove pebbles from the remaining nodes.
 On each round $i \leq N$ we will place a new pebble on node $\{i\}$.
-To ensure that this step is legal, we consider subgraph formed by all of node $i$'s ancestors in $G-S$.
+To ensure that this step is legal, we consider the subgraph formed by all of node $i$'s ancestors in $G-S$.
 Since $G-S$ does not contain a directed path of length $d$ and each node has at most $2$ parents there are at most $2^d$ ancestors of node $i$ in $G-S$.
 Once again applying the observation that the depth of $G-S$ is at most $d$ we can start to repebble $i$'s ancestors in round $i-d-1$ to ensure that $i$'s immediate parents are pebbled by round $i-1$.
 After we place a pebble on node $i$ we can remove pebbles from $i$'s ancestors in $G-S$ over the next $d$ rounds.
-Since we only keep pebbles on the set $S$ and the ancestors of {\em up to} $2d$ nodes in $G-S$, the maximum space usage of this quantum pebbling strategy will be $\O{e+d 2^d}$.
+Since we only keep pebbles on the set $S$ and the ancestors of {\em up to} $2d$ nodes in $G-S$, the maximum space usage of this reversible pebbling strategy will be $\O{e+d 2^d}$.